jmschindele/relay-estimator/README.md

-# CodeName: Relay
+# Relay Estimator

-    Relay (BETA) is a project estimator designed for freelance developers &designers in mind.
-It is simple to use and can be applied to any industry in which an estimation for a project/task/service is required.
-Users are able to setup/edit projects and specific tasks for each project, and provide cost estimations to potential clients.
+Relay Estimator is a project estimating tool designed with freelance developers & designers in mind.
+Users are able to setup/edit projects and specific tasks for each project, and are provided cost estimate summarys to potential clients.
 Please visit the deployed link and take it for a test drive.

+## Technologies
-    Utlized: React, HTML5, CSS, React-Bootstrap, Javascript ES6, Node.js,
-    MongoDB, Express, REST API's, ChartJS,
+React, HTML5, CSS, React-Bootstrap, Javascript ES6, Node.js, MongoDB, Express, RESTful API's, ChartJS, Firebase Authentication

 ## Deployed URL: https://salty-reef-43633.herokuapp.com/
+* If You do not wish to register to test the application, the following credentials may be used:
+ Username: test@test.com
+ Password: test123

+## Getting Start
+  1. New User
+  2. Established User
+    1. Create a new project
+    2. Create new tasks
+    3. Edit Tasks
+    4. View a Project

+## New User
+ * As a first time user, you will need to register to begin using the application.
+ * Navigate to the top right of the screen and select Sign Up to begin the process.
+ * After clicking the sign up button, you will be presented a form that will prompt you to enter your name, email address and to select a password.
+ * Once the forms are completed, click register to be logged in and redirected to the homepage.

-### New/Registered User
+## Established User

-- Arrives at the site and clicks the Signup/Login Link on the right side of the Navigation Bar.

-- For first time users, complete all necessary fields, name, email, and password, followed by clicking "Register" Button.
-Returning users may login with the username and password after clicking the "Login" Button.
+  * Navigate to the top right of the screen and click the sign in button.
+    *If you have logged in and been active within the past 24 hours, Firebase Authentication will persist your login.
+  * Enter your username and password into the form and click "sign in."
+  * You will be redirected to the projects page which will display all current projects you have.

+### Create a New Project
+   * To create a new project, click the "+ project" button in the top left.
+   * A new blank project will be added to the page, with a form left blank for a title.
+   * Add a title to the project and click "save".
-- Once authenticated, the user will be taken to the Project Page.
-The user will then have the option of adding one or multiple projects.
+   * The project will be added to the list of your current projects.

+ ### Delete a Project
+  * Navigate to the projects page.
+  * Hover over the project that is going to be deleted.
+  * Click the delete button to delete the project.

+### Create New Tasks
+   * Begin creating new tasks by selecting the project you want to add tasks to from the project screen and clicking the edit button that appears on hover.
+   * You will be redirected to the tasks page.
+   * Click on the "+ task" button to add a task.
+   * Once the fields on the new task form have been modified, a green arrow with a checkmark will appear in the lower right corner of the task row.
+Click the checkmark to save the task.

+### Edit a Task
+   * Edit a task by navigating to the tasks screen.
+   * All the tasks on this screen will be displayed as forms.
+   * Begin editing a task by changing the text in the populated forms.
-- Once a project has been added, the user may add an any number of tasks to a specific project.
+   * Once a change has been made, the trash can icon in the lower right corner will change to a checkmark.

-- Each task can be given a descriptive title along with an hourly estimated length of time to complete set task as well an estimated rate of the task.

-- Once the user has provided all information for a project, the application renders the data calculates a total estimated cost and displays a visual doughnut chart listing the tasks and costs.

-- The list of tasks and doughnut chart is available by clicking the Graph/Estimate link on the Navigation Bar.

-- The Estimate/Graph page provides the user the capability of printing the page to a pdf and emailing the total project estimation to a potential client
+   * Click the check mark to save the changes.
+   * The icon will change back to a trash can and the changes will have been successfully saved.

+### Delete a Task
+   * Delete a task by navigating to the tasks screen.
+   * Locate the task that is going to be delted.
+   * Click on the trash can icon in the lower right corner to delete the task.

+### View an Estimate
+ * If you are on the projects page, hover over the project you want to view and click the "view" button.
+ * If you are on the tasks page, click the "View Estimate" button.
+ * You will now be viewing the estimate for your project.
+ * The totals of all the tasks you have carried in your estimate will be displayed at the chart.
+ * Each task with a summary of hours and rate will be displayed on the left hand side of the page.
+ * The chart on the right hand side of the page is generated by the tasks and is color coded to show where the largest spending items are.

 ### Future Improvements

-- Adding a 3rd party email service such as Sendgrid for "Forget Password" and other authentication capabilities and emailing the client the estimate.
+* Adding a 3rd party email service such as Sendgrid for "Forget Password" and other authentication capabilities and emailing the client the estimate.

-- Adding a print to pdf functionality and button.
+* Adding a print to pdf functionality and button.
 This applies to emailing the client an estimate above.
+* Responsiveness updates, including collapsing navbar items and chart display.
+* Adding description fields to tasks and projects to incorporate additional information.